-Manipuri activist Irom Chanu Sharmila, also known as the state's 'Iron Lady', broke her 16-year long fast in Imphal on Tuesday, and declared that she wants to be the chief minister of Manipur.
-She was released on Rs.10,000 personal bond and will be heard in court again on Aug.
+Manipuri activist Irom Chanu Sharmila, also known as the state's 'Iron Lady', has been released on Rs.10,000 personal bond and will be heard in court again on Aug.
 23, her lawyer told ANI on Tuesday.
+Sharmila will be breaking her 16-year long fast at a local court in Imphal.

 According to the Hindu, Sharmila argued for herself and asked the court to drop all charges against her.
 She refused to accept that she had committed a crime when the court said that charges would be dropped if she admitted that she was guilty.